 An astronomy workshop for Hawai`i STEM Teachers

-Come learn about astronomy research with world-renowned scientists at the Institute for Astronomy in Manoa, Oahu.
+Come learn about astronomy with world-renowned scientists at the University of Hawai`i’s Institute for Astronomy.

-This week-long program provides an immersive experience in astronomical research for Hawai`i Grade 6-12 STEM teachers and education professionals.
+This week-long program provides an immersive experience in astronomy research for Hawai`i Grade 6-12 STEM teachers and education professionals.

 We also provide attendees with funding for participation, dependent care, and curriculum development.